HypenHypen

 onDestroyed

-Lifecycle hook called when the module unmounts:
+Lifecycle hook called when the module unmounts.
+Receives (state, context?):

 .onDestroyed((state, context) => {